 Preliminary themes for the restructure of IRSAE:

-1. Movement Ecology.
+1. Movement and Population Ecology.
 Theme leaders: Francesca Cagnacci (Fondazione Edmund Mach), Øyvind Steifetten (University College of Southeast Norway) and and Erlend Nilsen (Norwegian Institute for Nature Research).

-2. Future Management of Ecosystem Services.
+2. Ecosystem Services.
 Theme leaders: Harry Andreassen (Inland Norway University of Applied Sciences) and Anna Gudrun Thorhallsdottir (Agricultural University of Iceland).

 3. Freshwater Ecology.
 Theme leaders: Jon Museth (Norwegian Institute of Nature Research) and John Piccolo (Karlstad University).